Home » Course » Main Course

 • Perfect for meal prep

-How to make Creamy Italian Sausage Pasta
+How to make Italian Sausage Pasta

-First up: Boil pasta in water.
+First up: Boil pasta in water in a pot, then use a colander to drain access water.

 Cooked rigatoni pasta in round colander